johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Responsiveness.md

 review the next section to determine if there needs to be update to any component's behavior.

-## Components with Custom a Responsive Behavior
+## Components with Custom Responsive Behavior

-At times, there is need to define a specific responsive behavior that can't be defined by tailwind classes by itself and should be included within the component.
+At times, you may need to define a specific responsive behavior that can't be defined by tailwind classes by itself and should be included within the component.
 BodilessJS provides a mechanism to allow the site to handle the custom responsive behaviors.